Frequently Asked Questions

 We are committed to using as many organic ingredients as possible to produce high-quality cocktails, while supporting responsible and sustainable farming practices.
 Our global supply chain carefully sources organic ingredients that meet our rigorous standards for producing exceptionally flavorful and colorful cocktails that are perfectly sweet with zero sugar.
 We proudly display the USDA Organic seal to reflect this mission.

-To make our Organic Supergrain Alcohol, we use cassava root extract, ancient grains and other ingredients that are only grown on organic farms, manufactured by organic-compliant partners and processed in an organic brewery.
+To make our organic alcohol, we use cassava root extract, ancient grains and other ingredients that are only grown on organic farms, manufactured by organic-compliant partners and processed in an organic brewery.
 These ingredients are free from toxic insecticides, herbicides, fungicides, fertilizers and other synthetic chemicals that can pose health risks when ingested frequently.
 In addition, the U.S. Department of Agriculture requires that certified organic products must use production methods and ingredients without residues that can potentially pollute air, soil and water.

 How does Crook & Marker make a naturally gluten-free beverage?

-Our cocktails are made exclusively from naturally gluten-free ingredients, including the organic ancient grains (quinoa, amaranth and millet) and cassava root extract used to make our Organic Supergrain Alcohol.
+Our cocktails are made exclusively from naturally gluten-free ingredients, including the organic ancient grains (quinoa, amaranth and millet) and cassava root extract used to make our organic alcohol.
 Some foods and beverages are labeled as “crafted to remove gluten,” but check the fine print: sometimes it still states “this product may contain gluten.”
 No fine print here.

 Do Crook & Marker cocktails use genetically modified organisms (GMOs)?